Last Updated on: 27th September 2023, 08:16 am

-- Green: Feces
+- Green: Feces.

-- White: Urates from the kidneys
+- White: Urates from the kidneys.

-- Liquid: Colorless urine
+- Liquid: Colorless urine.

 What Does Parrot Poop Look Like?

 - An even green color.
-This may be lighter or darker, ranging from grass-green to olive-green
+This may be lighter or darker, ranging from grass-green to olive-green.

-- Urine should be clear: It should account for 30-50% of the droppings
+- Urine should be clear: Accounts for 30-50% of the waste.

 Why Is My Parrot’s Poop Loose?